ProtossGP32/deadline-management/Time management and planning.md

   - Don't rush things, again make it safe
 - Contingency:
   - Careful with overspending!!
 Knowing the risks allows you to better dimension your needs.

+#### Planning methodologies

+##### Predictive method (classic way)
+- We work in a linear way and don't have margin of correction

+##### Agile planning
+- Iterative process, we can plan, execute and test it quickly, and when analysing it we can change things through feedback and start again.

+##### What to choose?
+- Predictive:
+  - Scenario: complicated
+  - Necessity: analise, understand, control
+  - Example: ???

+- Agile:
+  - Scenario: complex, vuca(?)
+  - Necessity: experiment, perceive, adapt
+  - Example: City traffic lights, too complex to properly regulate traffic jams
+  - The only way to solve things is trial-and-error

 #### Techniques to get cheaper projects